University of Maryland - MS, Family Studies

 Cum Laude Society

-I attended an intense graduate program in Marriage and Family Therapy.
-We videotaped all of our sessions, which we would then show to supervisors.
+I then attended an intense graduate program in Marriage and Family Therapy.
+We videotaped all of our appointments, which we would then show to supervisors.
 Their feedback at times was very tough to take, but it developed me as a therapist in a way nothing else could.
 I am so grateful for the quality of training I received.

 After graduate school, I worked with child survivors of sexual and physical abuse.
 I started my practice specializing in couples therapy in 2007.